Hi! I'm Sean.

 When I'm not behind the keyboard, I enjoy spending summertimes at the beach, occasionally skiing in the winter, reading, playing video games, and playing social basketball.

-I love experiencing new cultures, eating interesting food, and seeing different sights — and while I'm doing it I enjoy taking photos of it all.
-When I get time I play around editing them in Darktable.
+I love experiencing new cultures, eating interesting food, and seeing different sights — and while I’m doing it I enjoy taking photos of it all.
+When I get time I play around editing said photos in Darktable.